PostgREST/postgrest-docs/docs/references/api/cors.rst

 Allowed Origins
 ===============

-With the below config setting, PostgREST will accept CORS requests from domains :code:`http://example.com` and :code:`http://example2.com`.
+With the following config setting, PostgREST will accept CORS requests from domains :code:`http://example.com` and :code:`http://example2.com`.

 .. code-block::